-Class Meetings: University policy requires 48 instructional hours of classes are face-to-face.
+Class Meetings: University policy requires 48 face-to-face instructional hours.
 If classes are online there must be sufficient instructional activities to fulfill the required 48 contact hours.
-At UWW student should expect three hours of additional preparation for each hour in class (e.g., reading, assignment completion, studying).
+At UWW, students should expect three hours of additional preparation for each hour in class (e.g., reading, assignment completion, studying).

-Online Classes: Access must be given to assigned mentor and department chair.
+Online Classes: Access must be given to the assigned mentor and department chair.

 Office Hours Face to face- One hour of office hours on campus per week for each course taught.
 Hours may occur before/after class or at another time.
 Online- One hour of virtual or phone availability; online adjunct faculty must be willing to arrange face-to-face meetings with students as needed (in person or web-based).

 Reporting Illness and Other Absences: Adjunct faculty who find themselves unable to attend their regularly scheduled classes due to illness should contact their department chair to arrange for appropriate coverage.
 Please consult with your department chair for up-to-date policies and procedures for reporting missed classes and for arranging coverage.

 Accessing Class Roster and UWW ID Photos: Class lists are available online through WINS.
 Link to WINS from UWW's main home page, and enter your NET-ID and password.
 On the UWW screen, click on the "Teaching Tools" tab on the upper right, and choose "Class List."
 Once the class list is visible, click on a student's name to see their UWW ID photo.
 If a student's name does not appear on your list, they must obtain verification of enrollment in your class.
 If you do not have a UWW NET-ID or password, work with your department DA to complete the steps to obtain one.